Pharmacy - PGY1

 For attending two professional meetings (one national, one regional)

 Salaries are paid on a bi-weekly basis.
-The salaries for the 2021-2022 academic year will be:
+The current annual salary is:

 $47,500